mirekyahoo/convertMaestroDataset/README.md

-Converting MIDI files from MAESTRO dataset to WAV files using SOUNDFONTS
+Converting MIDI files from MAESTRO dataset to WAV files using SOUNDFONTS (included in piano_transcription directory structure)